book cover

 Tips for Making Buttermilk Cake

-• For best results, make sure the ingredients are all at room temperature.
+• For best results, ensure the ingredients are all at room temperature.

 • Baking time will vary.
 Check the cake by inserting a toothpick into the center.
 When it comes out clean, the cake is done

-• Know the difference between cultured buttermilk (grocery-store variety) and traditional buttermilk.
+• Know the difference between cultured and traditional buttermilk (grocery-store variety).

 • Use quality ingredients when baking.